 Calculate the bolted fault currents from the data gathered in Step 1 and Step 2.
 The typical method is to enter the data into a commercially available short circuit study software program that allows you to model your system and easily switch between modes of operation.
 Additional guidance on the calculation is given in the guide.

 The bolted fault current calculated for each point in the system represents the highest fault current expected to flow to any short circuit.
 In the case of an arcing fault, the current flow to the fault will be less, due to the added impedance of the arc.
 It's important to adequately predict these lower levels, especially if the overcurrent protective devices are significantly slower at these reduced levels—such situations have been known to provide worst-case arc fault hazards.

 Step 5: Find Protective Device Characteristics and Duration of Arcs

-IEEE 1584 offers Arc Flash Hazard Analysis guidance on using the time-current curves of overcurrent protective devices in various scenarios—how to handle average-melt-time-only curves, for example, and relay-operated circuit breakers.
+IEEE 1584 offers guidance on using the time-current curves of overcurrent protective devices in various scenarios—how to handle average-melt-time-only curves, for example, and relay-operated circuit breakers and circuit parts.
 For special cases, including certain types of time-current curves are not required, because their characteristics have been incorporated into the final flash-protection boundary and incident energy equations.